A Guide To Selecting A/B Testing Tools:

-A/B and multivariate testing tools are essential for digital marketers as they enable you to deliver and measure the relative performance of different user experiences through robust online controlled experiments.
-Increasingly they also allow you to personalise your customer experience and allow you to discover new customer segments based upon behaviour rather than just demographics.
+A/B testing tools are an important component of conversion rate optimisation.
+It allows you to serve and measure the relative performance of different experiences by managing online controlled experiments.
+Increasingly A/B testing tools also enable you to personalise your customer experience and discover new customer segments based upon behaviour rather than just demographics.

 What is A/B Testing?

-A/B testing allows you to run an online controlled experiment to measure the difference in performance between an existing webpage (e.g. your home page) and a change to the page or a totally new design for the page.
+A/B testing tools allow you to run online controlled experiments to measure the difference in performance between an existing webpage design (e.g. your home page) and a change to the page or a totally new design or user journey (see split path test).

-A/B testing tools randomly select visitors for each design and uses robust statistical analysis to measure the performance between the control and the variant.
-If there is a statistical difference between the two experiences we can say with a high degree of confidence (normally 99%) that it is down to the design and not other factors (e.g. traffic source) that often influence the success metric.
+A/B testing tools randomly select visitors for each design and use robust statistical analysis to measure the performance between the control and the variant.
+If there is a statistical difference between the two experiences we can say with a high degree of confidence (normally 95% or 99%) that it is down to the design and not other factors (e.g. traffic source) that often influence the success metric.
+Your conversion rate will fluctuate on a daily basis and so it is essential to have a control to compare against.

-Most A/B testing solutions also offer multivariate testing as an alternative.
+Most A/B testing tools offer both A/B and multivariate testing.
 Multivariate tests allow you to test changing content in two or more locations within the same experiment.
 With traditional MVT software this does require more traffic and as a result the test will take longer to conclude.
-This is not the case with AI algorithms though.
+However, AI algorithms can conduct massively complex multivariate tests using evolutionary processes to maximise conversion without needing as more traffic than traditional solutions.

 Questions to consider:

-Selecting the right A/B testing tool is key to the success of your optimisation strategy and I’ve summarised below over 20 tools that offer at least basic testing capabilities.
+Selecting the A/B testing tool is key to the success of your optimisation strategy.
+I’ve summarised below over 20 A/B testing tools that offer at least basic testing capabilities.
 When deciding on an A/B testing tool it’s worth considering these questions:

 - What web analytics support do you have to provide insights for test ideas?